pc611652003/Challenge01/README2.md

     -Making CSS codes indicates their targets more obviously.
     -Grouping codes for several objects that having same design together, making code more clear.

+7. Changing <div class="footer"> into <footer>
+    -Using default type name to avoid potential confusion.